 A couple tweaks to the WordPress code so their login page was branded, and voila!
 A clarified design meant to entice swing dancers from around the region.

-Binaebi Akah (ux and dev), Mark Calkins (content management), Shannon Varner (content management), Gail Clendenin (content management).
+Binaebi Akah (ux and dev), Mark Calkins (music coordinator), Shannon Varner (performance coordinator), Gail Clendenin (president).